§3097.3. Secretary of Conservation and Energy; powers and duties

 driller, the current ownership, and the projected location of the well in latitude, longitude,

-and depth, and casing size together with such other information as the commissioner may
+and depth, and casing size together with such other information as the secretary may

 reasonably require.
 Registration shall be in the form of a notice of intent to drill submitted

-to the commissioner at least sixty days prior to drilling the well, except for the following
+to the secretary at least sixty days prior to drilling the well, except for the following types of

 (i) Domestic well.